algorandfoundation/ARCs/ARCs/arc-00xx.md

 > - Succeed iff the `Sender` of the transaction corresponds to the `FreezeAddr`,
 >   as persisted by the controlling smart contract.
 >
-> The controlling smart contract SHOULD persist the pair `FreezeAccount` and
+> The controlling smart contract SHOULD persist the pair `(FreezeAccount, AssetFrozen)`
-> `FreezeAccount` (for instance by setting `frozen` flag in the local storage of
+> (for instance by setting `frozen` flag in the local storage of the `FreezeAccount`).
-> the `FreezeAccount`).
-See the [security considerations
-> section](#security-considerations) for how to ensure that Smart ASA holders
+> See the [security considerations section](#security-considerations) for how to ensure
-> cannot reset their `frozen` flag by clearing out their state at the controlling smart
+> that Smart ASA holders cannot reset their `frozen` flag by clearing out their state
-> contract.
+> at the controlling smart contract.

 ### Asset Destroy